KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 [The official list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules) is a simple text list without filters and images.
 This list now contains over 1000 modules, so it is not so easy for users to pick out modules.

-With a few scripts we create a web page with filter function and integrated images.
-This website still needs some fine tuning, but is already in a usable state.
+Based on the official list, we automatically create a website with filter functions and integrated images.
 You can check it out here: <https://kristjanesperanto.github.io/MagicMirror-3rd-Party-Modules/>

+### How do I get my module presented in the new list?

+Add your module to [the official list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules).
+Twice a day the new list will be updated based on the offical list.

 ### How do I get my module presented perfectly in the new list?